usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 its owner in all areas of the restaurant open to other patrons and may not insist that the dog be separated from her.

-A number of States have programs to certify service animals.A private entity, however, may not insist on proof of State certification before permitting the entry of a service animal to a place of public accommodation.
+A number of States have programs to certify service animals.
+A private entity, however, may not insist on proof of State certification before permitting the entry of a service animal to a place of public accommodation.